Mr. Hansen’s Absence and Tardiness Policies

 required.
 For emergency absences, there is no need to notify me, since I will

-2. Planned absences (school notification): Again, your parents must notify Ms. Spaulding by 8:00 a.m.
+2. Planned absences or early departures (school notification): Again, your parents must notify Ms. Spaulding by 8:00 a.m.
 There are a few exceptions (school sports, field trips, and Form VI cuts) for which your parents need not call Ms. Spaulding, since your teachers will already be informing her.

 4. More information about planned absences: Medical and dental appointments should not be scheduled during school hours unless there is no other option.
 Family vacations during school days are discouraged and should be cleared far in advance with the Head of Upper School.
 Please note, even if the Head of Upper School approves of such a vacation, teachers are not required to offer make-up work or to make special accommodations for you.
 (The reality is that most teachers will try to be helpful, but you should keep in mind that any make-up work they offer you is a favor to you, not something they are required to do.)
 “Bridging over” into breaks is particularly discouraged, since St. Albans already provides ample time off, including a two-week spring break, during which your family can travel together.
 Form VI: You are encouraged to use the long Columbus Day weekend in October and the long first weekend of November for your college trips.
 Other college trips and meetings with college representatives must be reported in advance.
-Use Ms. Spaulding’s college trip book and her college meeting sign-up sheets.
+Be sure that Ms. Spaulding (202-537-6412) is informed of all trips, and use the college meeting sign-up sheets provided by Ms. Stratton and Ms. Magaziner Mills.

 5. Other absences: If you are absent for a mysterious/unknown reason, I will report you to the Dean of Students as being unexcused.
 Therefore, it is extremely important that your parents notify Ms. Spaulding.
 Penalties for a first offense are fairly mild (perhaps a Saturday morning work detail in addition to the point penalty described in #11 below), but repeated offenses can result in suspension or expulsion.